Minsk Independence Day Parade: 2019

 Celebrated the 28th anniversary of independence as well as the 75th anniversary of the liberation of Belarus.
-Unlike previous parades which may have included 1 or 2 foreign contingents, this parade included the color guards and full formations from 8 different countries, including China and Azerbaijan.
-An elite armoured division from the Russian Ground Forces represented the Russian Armed Forces in the parade instead of the usual contingent from the Airborne Troops.
+Unlike previous parades which may have included one or two foreign contingents, this parade included the color guards and full formations from eight different countries, including China and Azerbaijan.
+An elite armoured division from the Russian Ground Forces represented the Russian Armed Forces in the parade instead of the usual contingent from the airborne troops.
 In attendance was Azerbaijani defense minister Zakir Hasanov, Commander of the Russian Western Military District Viktor Astapov, and Uzbek army chief Pavel Ergashev.
 Keeping in tradition with the last jubilee parade in 2014, this parade took place in the evening time.
 For the first time, policewomen of the Ministry of Internal Affairs took part in the parade.

 New and/or upgraded military hardware comprised about 70 percent of mechanized vehicles in the parade.
 Russian hardware including the 9K720 Iskander were on display.
 During his annual speech, President Lukashenko underscored his military policy by saying that the armed forces will find "new ways and methods of establishing relationships between various geopolitical forces".

-2021
+2021-2023

-For the first time in 22 years, there was no military parade on July 3.
+For the first time in 22 years, there was no military parade on 3 July.

+2024

+Celebrated the 33rd anniversary of independence as well as the 80th anniversary of the liberation of Belarus.
+The parade included units from Azerbaijan, China, Kyrgyzstan, Kazakhstan, Russia, Tajikistan and Uzbekistan.
+For the first time, the procession of the flag of Belarus was held before the inspection of troops without the Flag of the USSR and the Victory Banner, which were not present in the parade procession, apart from new military equipment such as the S-400 missile systems were displayed.
+The parade was led by Major General Andrey Zhuk.